-Per formance outcomes Acceptable outcomes Lot size and design PO1 1 No acceptable outcome identified.
-Rec configuring a lot does not result in additional lots. Βοι ındary realignment .() PO2 2 No acceptable outcome identified.
-Bou ndary realignments do not result in the: a. fragmentation or alienation of the land or result in the loss of land for future urban purposes; 6 b. delay the use of the land for urban purposes; (6) C. existing land uses on-site becoming non-compliant due to: i. lot size; ii. parking requirements; , CO, iii. servicing; iv. dependant elements of an existing or approved land use being separately titled.
-5 Not e - Examples may include but are not limited to: 5 a.
-Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
-Nati ive vegetation where not located in the Environm mental areas overlay PO No acceptable outcome provided configuring a lot facilitates the retention of native etation by: a. incorporating native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; b. ensuring habitat trees are located outside a development footprint.
-Where habitat trees are to be cleared, replacement fauna nesting boxes are provided at the rate of 1 nest box for every hollow removed.
-Where hollows have not yet hollow removed.
-Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height,
+Peri formance outcomes Examples that achieve aspects of the Performance Outcomes Lot size and design PO1 No example provided.
+Rec onfiguring a lot does not result in additional lots.
+Bou ndary realignment PO2 2 No example provided.
+Bou ndary realignments do not result in the: a. fragmentation or alienation of the land or result in the loss of land for future urban purposes; b. delay the use of the land for urban purposes; C. existing land uses on-site becoming non-compliant due to: i. lot size; ii. parking requirements; iii. servicing; iv. dependant elements of an existing or approved land use being separately titled.
+Not a. e - Examples may include but are not limited to: Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
+Nati ve vegetation where not located in the Environ mental areas overlay PO3 3 No example provided. onfiguring a lot facilitates the retention of native etation by: a. incorporating native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; b. ensuring habitat trees are located outside a development footprint.
+Where habitat trees are to be cleared, replacement fauna nesting boxes

-- 3 nest boxes are required for every habitat tree removed. - providing safe, unimpeded, convenient and ongoing wildlife movement; - avoiding creating fragmented and isolated patches d. of native vegetation. - ensuring that biodiversity quality and integrity of e. habitats is not adversely impacted upon but are maintained and protected; - ensuring that soil erosion and land degradation f. does not occur: - ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
+- are provided at the rate of 1 nest box for every hollow removed.
+Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed. - providing safe, unimpeded, convenient and C. ongoing wildlife movement; - d. avoiding creating fragmented and isolated patches of native vegetation. - ensuring that biodiversity quality and integrity of e. habitats is not adversely impacted upon but are maintained and protected; - f. ensuring that soil erosion and land degradation does not occur: - ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.